 Roseanne’s sitcom also gave a voice to several marginalized social groups as it casually dealt with a raft of awkward social problems that bedevil our society.
 Barr refused to shy away from the realities of life such as same-sex love, alcoholism, wage-debt slavery, mental illness and planned parenthood.

 Yet Roseanne’s show never comes across as political or agenda-driven.
 In a subtle manner, Roseanne and her talented cast merely mirror back to us the ‘life-and-stuff’ issues that most ordinary folk encounter in their day-to-day existence.

 Fast forward to 2017.
 Roseanne and her sitcom remain more relevant than ever.
 Class relations are back on the political map.
 The POTUS glass ceiling bears a few fingernail scratches and the word ‘fake news’ has entered the mainstream lexicon.
 Race relations remain tense and marriage equality remains a distant dream.

 Barr’s catalogue of work belongs in the Smithsonian archives alongside America’s national treasures.
-Roseanne's phenomenal contribution to television made the world a better place and for this we should be eternally grateful.
+Roseanne's phenomenal contribution to television made the world a better place for millions of people and humanity should be eternally grateful for this offering.
 She paid a high personal price in her conquest for truth and justice.

 The passing of two decades has proven that Roseanne - the sitcom and personality, are decades ahead of their time.
 When I reflect on the state of affairs of contemporary society, I question whether I am short-changing Roseanne Barr’s glorious legacy.
 Decades, definitely.
 Centuries, could be.